zchee/golang-wiki/Modules.md

 A module is defined by a tree of Go source files with a `go.mod` file in the tree's root directory.
 Module source code may be located outside of $GOPATH.

 All of the packages in a module share a common prefix -- the *module path*.
 The `go.mod` file defines the module path via the `module` directive.
 For example, if you are defining a module for two packages `example.com/my/thing/foo` and `example.com/my/thing/bar`, the first line in your `go.mod` file typically would be `module example.com/my/thing`.
-Module paths may be quoted but are not required to be.

 Module files may include comments and will look familiar to a Go programmer.
 Here is an example `go.mod` file: